Installing dpctl

 License

-dpctl is licensed under Apache License 2.0 that can be found in LICENSE file.
+dpctl is licensed under Apache* License 2.0 that can be found in the LICENSE file.
 All usage and contributions to the project are subject to the terms and conditions of this license.

-See user guide document for additional information.
+See the user guide document for additional information.

 Installation using conda